Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 However, deals must be “massaged” into fruition and can take quite a bit of time.

-Therefore, successful wholesalers consistently are filling up their pipeline with leads and working those leads through the pipeline.
-This pipeline consists of finding the leads, taking the phone call, building trust with the seller, doing due diligence, doing the math, preparing inspections or bids, and getting the deal signed at closing.
-At any given point, you might have 20 different deals in your pipeline in different phases of the deal, and it’s your job to consistently move them all forward toward profitability.
+At any given point, you might have 20 separate deals in your pipeline in different phases of the deal, and it’s your job to consistently move them all forward toward profitability.

 1.)
 The MLS